jowj/jowj.github.io/content/resume.md

         </li>
         <li>Automated data collection through account-wide IAM + granular JIT access provisioning integrations.</li>
         <li>Reduced ticket assignment toil from over 30 hours / week to ~1.</li>
-        <li>Engaged with the broader security community to keep informed of vulnerability news as it happens.</li>
         <li>Researched newly announced vulnerabilities to determine company exposure and proportional response.
         <ul>
             <li>On multiple occasions reduced false positive noise from scan engines from thousands of alerts to zero based on faulty CPEs.</li>